EmpiricCommander Features

 Rich preview for code and data

 Code, CSV, YAML, TOML, JSON, and Markdown get a structured preview with syntax highlighting and table rendering.
+On Apple Intelligence devices, an on-device AI Summarize action explains the file inline without modifying it.

 Drag and drop with Files / Finder